 What to Look for in Food for Your Bengal

 Even though Bengals are special breeds, they’re just like other cats regarding their diet.
 They prefer food that is high in protein with few or no fillers.
-Of course, you can give your Bengal a treat once in a while.
-You shouldn’t be afraid to give them other types of treats or delicious cat food on special occasions.
+Of course, you can treat your Bengal once in a while.
+You shouldn’t be afraid to give them other treats or delicious cat food on special occasions.

 But when you are shopping for their staple food, look for the following items.

-Named Meat – Bengals need a high-protein diet and should be fed a brand that has meat listed first.
+Named Meat – Bengals need a high-protein diet and should be fed a brand with a meat listed first.

 No Fillers – You should avoid recipes that are loaded with fillers.
-That being said, some of the fillers are fine if they’re of high quality.
-If you have a Bengal without digestive issues, choose one that has grains rather than one that has a lot of additives which might cause your cat health problems down the road.
+However, some fillers are fine if they’re of high quality.
+If you have a Bengal without digestive issues, choose one with grains rather than one with many additives, which might cause your cat health problems.

-No Artificial Flavors, Colors or Preservatives – Just like the above advice, if you want to choose the best food, don’t choose food that contains artificial flavors, colors, and preservatives.
+No Artificial Flavors, Colors or Preservatives – Just like the previous advice, if you want to choose the best food, don’t choose food that contains artificial flavors, colors, and preservatives.

 Fortified Using Minerals and Vitamins – To give your Bengal a nutritionally complete and balanced meal, look for one that contains minerals and vitamins.

 Fiber – Bengals need fiber to help with their digestion.
 Veggies, fruits, and whole grains are all good to have in the cat food you give your Bengal.
-However, if you have a cat with digestive problems, processed grains should be avoided.
+However, processed grains should be avoided if you have a cat with digestive problems.

-It doesn’t matter if you have a Bengal or another breed of cat because all cats need plenty of protein, some healthy fats, and limited carbs.
-You don’t want to completely avoid carbs since things like fruits and vegetables contain antioxidants, vitamins, fiber, and minerals that can help your cat stay healthy.
+It doesn’t matter if you have a Bengal or another breed because all cats need plenty of protein, healthy fats, and limited carbs.
+You don’t want to completely avoid carbs since fruits and vegetables contain antioxidants, vitamins, fiber, and minerals that can help your cat stay healthy.

 Things You Should Never Feed Your Bengal

 As a cat owner, you know the look your cat gives you when you are eating something that they deem tasty.
-They meow, purr, and demand that you give them a piece of it.
+They meow, purr, and demand that you give them a piece.
 It's okay to do once in a while, but there are some foods that you should never give your cat.

 Below are five of the most common things you should never feed a Bengal and why:

 Chocolate – Chocolate contains theobromine.
-This alkaloid can lead to problems with your cat’s digestion, heart issues, tremors in their muscles, seizures, and possibly death.
+This alkaloid can lead to problems with your cat’s digestion, heart issues, muscle tremors, seizures, and possibly death.
 Never give your cat chocolate.

-Alcohol – Most cat and dog owners know this is a big no-no, but it bears repeating.
+Alcohol – Most cat and dog owners know alcohol is dangerous, but it bears repeating.
 Alcohol can cause brain and liver damage in your cat.

 Garlic and onions – Any form of garlic or onion can cause blood problems and anemia in your cat.